lsst/pipelines_lsst_io/middleware/faq.rst

 .. py:currentmodule:: lsst.pipe.base

-The :program:`pipetask` tool attempts to predict all of the processing a pipeline will perform in advance, representing the results as a `QuantumGraph` object that can be saved or directly executed.
+The :any:`pipetask <lsst.ctrl.mpexec-script>` tool attempts to predict all of the processing a pipeline will perform in advance, representing the results as a `QuantumGraph` object that can be saved or directly executed.
 When that graph is empty, it means it thinks there's no work to be done, and unfortunately this is both a common and hard-to-diagnose problem.

 The `QuantumGraph` generation algorithm begins with a large SQL query (a complicated invocation of `Registry.queryDataIds`, actually), where the result rows are essentially data IDs and the result columns are all of the dimensions referenced by any task or dataset type in the pipeline.
-Queries for all `"regular input"<connectionTypes.Input>` datasets (i.e. not `PrerequisiteInputs<connectionTypes.PrerequisiteInput>`") are included as subqueries, spatial and temporal joins are automatically included, and the user-provided query expression is translated into an equivalent SQL ``WHERE`` clause.
+Queries for all `"regular input" <connectionTypes.Input>` datasets (i.e. not `PrerequisiteInputs <connectionTypes.PrerequisiteInput>`") are included as subqueries, spatial and temporal joins are automatically included, and the user-provided query expression is translated into an equivalent SQL ``WHERE`` clause.
 That means there are many ways to get no result rows - and hence an empty graph - without much information about what was missing.
 Some common possibilities include: